24 Hours in Oxford

 The fictional sport from Harry Potter has been rendered real by

 mudbloods muggles running around with a broomstick between their legs.

-We wish this existed while we were at university – it might have counterbalanced the sheer number of takeaways consumed.
+I wish this existed while I was at university—it might have counterbalanced the sheer number of takeaways.
 Probably not.

 You’ve worked hard on your Oxford day trip.
 Your hard work is done.
 Now is the time to drink and feast.

 Luckily Jericho (home to some of the best cocktail bars in Oxford) is just a short walk away.

 Make your way to The Duke of Cambridge and make full use of their excellent-value Happy Hour(s).
 The mixologists at the Duke are something else, and it shows in the menu.
 Happy Hour lasts until 9 pm Sunday – Thursday and until 7:30 pm on Friday and Saturday.